Show Me What You See: Drawing Inspired by Anglo Saxon Architecture

 By Paula Briggs

-This resource shares a 3 hour session with Year 6 children from Barton Church of England Primary School.
-Children were studying the Anglo Saxons and we thought it would be a good opportunity to explore making skills.
+This resource shares a 10 minute drawing exercise which was used to help collect information and focus minds before a sculpture session with Year 6 children from Barton Church of England Primary School.
+Children were studying Anglo Saxon architecture and went on to make Sculpture Inspired by Anglo Saxon Architecture.

 Please log in here to access full content.